elenderg/PAL-1000/instruções de compilação.md

 `Put the local's type's length into a length.`

-`If the local's kind is "_scratch", put a pointer's magnitude into the length.`
+`If the local's kind is "scratch", put a pointer's magnitude into the length.`

 `Round the length up to the nearest multiple of 4.`